Frequently Asked Questions

 I am not a psychologist.
 I am a Registered Psychotherapist and a Canadian Certified Counsellor.
-I can provide psychotherapy, but I am unable to diagnose or prescribe medication.
+I can provide psychotherapy and perform assessments, but I am unable to diagnose or prescribe medication.

 Do I need a doctor’s referral to book an appointment with you?

 There is no need to get a referral from your medical doctor.
 I accept self-referrals.